List of FC Cincinnati records and statistics

-FC Cincinnati is an American professional soccer team based in Cincinnati, Ohio, that competes in Major League Soccer (MLS) since 2019.
-Prior to 2019, the club played in United Soccer League (USL), now called USL championship, since its founding in 2015.
+FC Cincinnati is an American professional soccer club based in Cincinnati, Ohio, that competes in Major League Soccer (MLS) since 2019.
+For its first three seasons, the club played in United Soccer League (USL), now known as the USL championship.

 This is a list of club records for FC Cincinnati, which dates back their inaugural season USL season in 2016, and continues through present day.